 Charlotte Rental Market and Rental Value

-Property owners and property managers do not ultimately set the rent.
+Property owners and property managers in Charlotte NC do not ultimately set the rent.
 This is set by the market.
 If you’re hoping to earn $3,000 a month on a property but everything else that’s similar is only renting for $1,500 a month, you’ll have to have something really special to offer if you want to find a tenant who is willing to pay double what the market demands.

 To accurately price your home, it’s important to analyze the data carefully because no computerized report is perfect.
 Compare your property to those currently on the market because things change quickly.
 Maybe a home rented for $1,100 last month.
 A similar home next month may rent for $1,300.
 It really depends on what’s happening in the local market and economically.